 Billingsgate’s status was officially recognised by an act of parliament of 1699, which established ‘a free and open market for all sorts of fish whatsoever.’
 Sales were made in wooden sheds until the construction in 1850 of the first trading hall, which was replaced by a larger structure in 1877.
 That building survives today and is shown in the photo above and in the centre of the satellite image below (or off to the right if you’re viewing on a narrow screen).

 With the widening of Lower Thames Street in the late 1960s trading at Billingsgate became increasingly impractical and the market transferred to a renovated warehouse at the West India Docks in 1982.
 (Click here for a Bing bird’s eye view of present-day Billingsgate market.)

 Each year since the move the lord mayor of London has presented the nominal rent to the mayor of Tower Hamlets in the form of a gift of fish, which is then distributed to old people’s homes in the borough.

 The old market caught the attention of many artists, attracted by the opportunity to present life in the raw.
-William Hogarth’s exuberant Shrimp Girl (c.1750, shown on the left) hangs in the National Gallery.
+Shown on the left, William Hogarth’s exuberant Shrimp Girl (c.1750) hangs in the National Gallery.